Kgray44/DIY_Arduino_E-Scooter/README.md

 The diy_e-scooter_cloud_v5 includes the capability of adding a current sensor, along with separating the WiFi related code from the main code, and placing it in a seperate code tab!

 # Updates
 There will be more updates coming after further testing!
-This is only the first version.

 WS2812 LEDs for turning signals and braking lights have been completed!

+Throttle response improvements have been completed!

+Beter motor control has been completed!

+Current sensor addition completed!

+Seperate code tab for pin definitions completed!

-Better WiFI updates coming soon...
+Better WiFi updates coming soon...